Gecko05/gecko05.github.io/_posts/2020-03-31-gauss-synth.md

 This is a WIP for a simple puzzle game made in Pico8.
 Inspired by Gauss Jordan elimination.

-- Pressing x will change the colors of the selected row.
+- Pressing Z will change the colors of the selected row.

 - Pressing right, will allow you to swap the selected row into another position.

 - Pressing left, will duplicate the selected row to allow you merging it with another row.
-You can press x to change the colors of the duplicated row as well.
+You can press Z to change the colors of the duplicated row as well.